moj-analytical-services/rpackage_training/README.md

 * **inst/** - A folder for "other files" e.g. markdown templates.
 * **data/** - A folder for data (**nothing sensitive!**) in .rda format that are available as part of the package e.g. for demonstrating functionality.
 Each data set should be documented in a similar way to functions.
 * **data-raw/** - A folder for preserving the creation history of your .rda file (must be added to the .Rbuildignore).
-This could also contain a CSV version of small data files used in testing code.
+This could also contain CSV versions of small data files used in testing code.

 **Exercise**